Essendon - East

 The level of cultural diversity witnessed in Essendon - East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Essendon-East, surveyed in June-August 2016, had a higher cultural diversity than most local areas, with 26.8% of its population born overseas and 24.5% speaking languages other than English at home.
-Christianity was the predominant religion, accounting for 53.4% of Essendon-East's population, as per data from Australian Bureau of Statistics (ABS) Census 2016.
-Notably, Hinduism was more prevalent in Essendon-East with 4.6%, compared to Greater Melbourne's 3.0%.
+Essendon-East has a higher cultural diversity than most local areas, with 26.8% of its population born overseas and 24.5% speaking languages other than English at home.
+Christianity is the predominant religion in Essendon-East, making up 53.4% of the population.
+Hinduism's presence is notably higher in Essendon-East at 4.6%, compared to Greater Melbourne's 4.4%.

 Frequently Asked Questions - Diversity